07fahim/Popular-Bangladeshi-Landmarks-Recognizer/README.md

 2. Clean the dataset using `notebooks/data_cleaning.ipynb` with FastAI's `ImageClassifierCleaner`.
 3. Train models using `notebooks/training.ipynb` (GPU recommended).
 4. Evaluate performance with `notebooks/Test Evaluation.ipynb` to view confusion matrices and classification reports.
+5. Instead of retraining load the pretrained model directly using,`notebooks/Inference.ipynb`  for quick predictions:

 ### API Integration
 Use the Gradio API hosted on HuggingFace Spaces for predictions in your application: